DevJSter/sol-starter/Alchemy/Hashing and Proof of work/README.md

  Understanding this part has quite a bit to do with the underlying data structure of the blockchain itself!
 We'll go this in further detail later.

+// Supplemental Resources on Proof of Work

+> History
+Adam Beck created the concept of HashCash as a way to combat email spamming.
+He presented this idea to the cypherpunk mailing list where several ideas were conceived afterwards:

+Hal Finney invented Reusable Proofs of Work using the HashCash concept.

+Wei Dai invented B-Money also using the HashCash concept.

+Bitcoin Mining
+Bitcoin uses Mining & Proof of Work to create a decentralized clearing house.
+Transactions are added to each mined block.
+Blocks are, on average, mined every 10 minutes.
+This, of course, varies due to the randomness of finding a valid hash.

+The Target is adjusted so that, as more machines enter the network and the hash power increases, the difficulty of finding a new block increases (and vice-versa).
+This allows bitcoin to scale to its network size.

+Mining Pools
+There are many different types of Mining Pools in Bitcoin.
+As a user who wants to mine Bitcoin, you may join a mining pool so you get plenty of consistent, small rewards rather than one random large prize by finding the block (which, depending on your hash power, may not happen for a long time!).

+ The current bitcoin coinbase reward is 6.25, which is roughly $60k USD at the time of writing.

+For a good comparison of the mining pools see this document.